SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 This Ronstan block swivels so it always creates a fair lead to where I stand.
 The spring under it quiets the block.
 The cleat installed above it works well with the ratchet block to secure and store the line.

-If you have the factory corner stanchion you could install a turning block there with a cleat slightly forward to secure your furling line to.
+If you have the factory corner stanchion you could install a turning block there with a cleat slightly forward to secure your furling control line to.
 You'll have to get creative here.
 TOP

 HOW to REPLACE a DAMAGED FORESTAY (REPAIR 101) - Just suppose your forestay develops a problem and the foil can't be removed.
 Now what do you do?
 Its always good to have a plan for this prior to installing a furling system.